CoolProp/CoolProp/Web/coolprop/wrappers/Android/index.rst

 * This change (telling CMake to use the MinGW generator with ``-G "MinGW Makefiles"``) is needed because by default on windows it tries to use the most-recent installed version of Visual Studio, which conflicts with the Android SDK.

+.. warning:

+    As of Aug 2016, the version 12 of the NDK does not compile CoolProp correctly.
+You must use 10e for some reason.
+See also https://github.com/CoolProp/CoolProp/issues/1178

 Linux & OSX
 -----------